Settlement, Subsistence, and Change Among the Labrador Inuit

 Lawrence Felt is an associate professor in the Department of Sociology at Memorial University of Newfoundland.

-Andrea Procter is a PhD candidate in the Department of Anthropology at Memorial University of Newfoundland.
+Andrea Procter is an instructor in the Department of Anthropology at Memorial University of Newfoundland and a postdoctoral fellow at the Labrador Institute.

 - Settlement, Subsistence, and Change Among the Labrador Inuit: The Nunatsiavummiut Experience